dashdashzako/dashdashzako.net/content/post/handling-video-buffered-time-ranges/index.md

 ![Vimeo controls bar](vimeo-controls-bar.png)

 Actually, I honestly don't know what this information is good for, but not having it feels like kind of weird.
-Of course I can use player without this feature, but I believe I got used to having it on popular players and expect to have it on every other player.
+Of course I can still use a player without this feature, but I believe I got used to having it on popular players and expect to have it on every other player.

 One of my colleague said that this was useful to him because he knew up to which point in the video he could seek without having to wait for data to download.

-Right or wrong, I had to try to implement it.
+Right or wrong, I wanted to try to implement it.

-Basically, I bound an event listener on the HTMLMediaElement (the superclass of HTMLVideoElement and HTMLAudioElement) `progress` event, read the `buffered` property of the media, and transform it into a readable array of objects with a `start` and an `end` property.
+Basically, binding an event listener on the HTMLMediaElement (the superclass of HTMLVideoElement and HTMLAudioElement) `progress` event, reading the `buffered` property of the media, and then transforming it into a readable array of objects with a `start` and an `end` property is how I did.

 Sounds simple, right?

-Well, that this is the result I ended up with on Chrome:
+Well, kind of, but this is the result I ended up with on Chrome:

 ![Exemple of missing buffered ranges on Chrome](chrome-buffered-ranges.png)

-I thought that these small holes in the buffer were a consequence of a poor rendering technique of mine, so I looked for the plain text representation of the `buffered` property and after seeking in the media.
+I thought that these small holes in the buffer were a consequence of a poorly coded way to render the information, so I looked for the plain text representation of the `buffered` property and after seeking in the media.

 ```js
 const media = document.querySelector("video");